-A range of additional support materials for specific syllabuses is available online from Teacher Support, our secure online support for Cambridge teachers.
+For teachers at registered Cambridge schools a range of additional support materials for specific syllabuses is available online from Teacher Support, our secure online support for Cambridge teachers.
 Go to https://teachers.cie.org.uk (username and password required).
+If you do not have access, speak to the Teacher Support coordinator at your school.